aaronchan73/cat-comprehension/README.md

 ## Docker Compose
 1. Install Docker Desktop
+2. Navigate to the root folder of our application.
-2. Build the containers using:
+3. Build the containers using:
     ```sh
     docker compose build
     ```